Understanding pensions

 Find out how you can pay extra into your pension.

-You should get financial advice before making any decision to pay more into your pension.
+You may wish to get financial advice before making any decision to pay more into your pension.

 The first thing you need to do is see whether you will have enough to fund the kind of retirement you want.